plexoio/morada/README.md

 This section shows the main questions, and once clicked, they reveal the information that the user needs.
 We strongly believe in progressive disclosure.

 #### 6 Footer
 Here, we find our second type of footer, which will be seen everywhere except on the homepage.
-It is simple, follows the standards, and tells the users that they have reached the end of the page.
+It is simple, follows the standards, and tells the users that they have reached the end of the page and it is also sticky.

 ### Contact.html